-When you find yourself in a great area it is always good to think if your actions would harm anyone.
-After analysing the process we wanted to create, we concluded that there is no way that our app would have a bad influence on the business of scraped parties.
+When you find yourself in a grey area it is always good to think if your actions would harm anyone.
+After analyzing the process we wanted to create, we concluded that there is no way that our app would have a bad influence on the business of scraped parties.
 If anything, we would be helping them by increasing the purchase of products shown in our app.
 So we decided to give it a green light.

 Proof of concept